These Red Velvet Cupcakes are soft, light, moist, and topped with an easy cream cheese frosting. Perfect for any occasion!

 Instructions

-- Preheat oven to 350°F (177°C).
+- To make the red velvet cupcakes: Preheat the oven to 350°F (180°C).
 Line two standard 12-count muffin pans with 16 cupcake liners and set aside.

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using an electric mixer, cream together the butter and sugar on medium speed for 4-5 minutes.
-Add the egg and mix until fully combined, then mix in the oil, red food coloring, vanilla, and vinegar stopping to scrape down the sides of the bowl as needed.
+- Add the egg and mix until fully combined, then mix in the oil, red food coloring, vanilla extract, and vinegar, stopping to scrape down the sides of the bowl as needed.

 - Mix in the dry ingredients in three additions alternating with the buttermilk, starting and ending with the dry ingredients.
-Make sure to mix each addition until just combined and be careful not to over mix the batter.
+Make sure to mix in each addition until just combined and be careful not to over mix the batter.

 - Evenly distribute the batter between all 16 cupcake liners in the prepared muffin pans, only filling each one about halfway full.